README

 Chasten and Symbex, which was created by Simon Willison, are both tools designed for analyzing Python source code, particularly focusing on searching for functions and classes within files.
 While they share a common goal, there are notable differences between the two, especially in terms of their command-line interfaces and functionality.

 In terms of Command-Line Interface, Symbex employs a concise CLI, utilizing abbreviations for various options.
-For instance, the command to search for function signatures in a file named test_debug.py
+For instance, the command to search for function signatures in a file named test_debug.py is as follows:

--s -f symbex/test_debug.py
+command :symbex -s -f symbex/test_debug.py

-command :symbex def test_debug_level_values():
+def test_debug_level_values():

 def test_debug_level_isinstance():